What is domestic and family violence?

 Know how to respond

-It can be hard to know what to say to a person experiencing domestic violence but there are a few really effective things you can do;
+It can be hard to know what to say to a person experiencing domestic and family violence.
+Here are some ideas of effective ways to support someone experiencing abuse:

-Listen – Being listened to can be an empowering experience for a person who has been affected.
+Listen – Being listened to can be an empowering experience for a person affected by violence.
 Give them space to tell their story and be empathetic and compassionate.

 Validate and believe them – Often people are not confident to tell their story in case they are not believed.
 You can help a person feel stronger by showing you believe what they say, no matter what they share.